-Brookings-Harbor School District 17C Title Vl Indian Education Program will conduct its annual Open Public Meeting on Wednesday, May 11, 2022 at 4 PM.
-The meeting will be held virtually via a link through the district website: www.brookings.k12.or.us, and the Livestream of the meeting will be available on the BHSD Youtube page.
+Brookings-Harbor School District 17C Title Vl Indian Education Program will conduct its annual Open Public Meeting on Thursday, May 11, 2023 at 4 PM.
+The meeting will be held virtually via Zoom - find invitation on the district website www.brookings.k12.or.us - and the Livestream of the meeting will be available on the BHSD Youtube channel.

-If you are a member of the community and wish to provide public comment, please email your comments to [email protected] 24 hours ahead of the meeting and your comments will be part of the public record.
+If you are a member of the community and wish to provide public comment, please RSVP to join the Zoom or email your comments to [email protected] 24 hours ahead of the meeting, and your comments will be part of the public record.

 Indian Education programs are special activities made available to schools by the Indian Education Programs office of the US Department of Education (USDE).
-The activities are developed by a Parent Committee made up of local parents, teachers, and at least one high school Indian student.
+The activities are developed by a Parent Committee made up of local parents, teachers, and at least one high school of Native American descent.
 They get ideas from other local parents, students and teachers in planning and operating a program that meets the academic, social, and cultural needs of Indian students in our schools.

 Our program is federally funded.
 The amount of money we receive is based on the number of students enrolled in the program.
 By enrolling your son or daughter you will be helping other students, even if yours doesn't need help at this time.

 To qualify for the program, we need your tribal membership number.